Growth may come with opportunity, but it also invariably comes with growing pains.

 Financial- and information-based 3PLs

-The pandemic caused many retailers to focus on unit economics.
+Many retailers, due to the pandemic, are now focused on unit economics.
 It’s a model that requires visibility into key warehouse processes like pick-to-pack to better understand and calculate the costs associated with each unit or item sold.

 After you’ve scaled revenue to eight or nine figures, you might want to consider a financial- or information-based 3PL company.
 Consulting firms—like Chicago Consulting and St. Onge—provide industry-specific insight and can take the headache out of complex global supply-chain management.
 They also give internal controls on tasks like freight auditing, cost accounting, and inventory management to ensure consistency.